sshuvoo/stl-kit/README.md

   </a>
 </p>

-A modern JavaScript & TypeScript standard template library (STL) for data structures and algorithms.
-Includes high-performance implementations of Stack, Queue, Deque, Linked List, Vector, Set, Map, Tree, Heap, and Graph — inspired by C++ STL.
-Designed for performance, reusability, and clean, type-safe APIs.
+A modern, high-performance JavaScript & TypeScript standard template library (STL) for classic and advanced data structures and algorithms.
+This library provides robust, type-safe, and reusable implementations of Stack, Queue, Deque, Linked List, Vector, Set, Map, Tree, Heap, Priority Queue, and Graph—designed for both beginners and professionals.

+Use STL Kit to solve algorithmic problems, build efficient applications, or teach data structures in TypeScript or JavaScript.
+All data structures are optimized for performance and usability, with clean APIs and full documentation.
+Works seamlessly in Node.js, browser, and modern JavaScript/TypeScript projects.

+Whether you need a fast priority queue for scheduling, a heap for sorting, or a linked list for flexible data manipulation, STL Kit has you covered.
+Explore the docs for detailed guides and examples.

 ---